MaxBittker/gitsnaps/README.md

 # gitsnaps

-visual source control tool for creative coding
+visual source control tool for lazy creative coding

+features:
+no need to add files or think of commit messages browse git history by thumbnails and SHA

 ![png](output.png)